Forest Conservation Volunteer Program

 Adam

 VOLUNTEER“What a fantastic experience, I volunteered for eight weeks in the Forest Programme followed by eight weeks in the Marine Programme.
-The Forest Programme was a wonderful insight into how rewarding conservation can be”
+The Forest Programme was a wonderful insight into how rewarding conservation can be It’s very hard to pick just one favourite moment but hiking through sub-tropical rainforest to find wildlife every day was something I’ll never forget.
+The Forest Team was beyond dedicated, forging relationships and earning the trust and respect of the locals which is vital to any conservation programme.”

 Elitsa Penkova